SWINBURNE SPACE TIME

 The Optics Lab, and Talking Art

 Our ideas had expanded and we wanted to have an exhibition which meant securing a gallery.
-After considering several options I decided the Town Hall Gallery in Hawthorn was a no brainer as it is very close to Swinburne's Hawthorn campus.
-It is also a stunningly beautiful space and run by the Boorondara City Council.
+After considering several options I decided the Town Hall Gallery in Hawthorn was a no brainer, if we could secure it, as it is very close to Swinburne's Hawthorn campus.
+It is also a stunningly beautiful space and run by the Boorondara City Council. https://www.boroondara.vic.gov.au/recreation-arts/boroondara-arts/visit-us/town-hall-gallery.

 I made a call in May 2017 and spoke to deputy curator Elle Groch to explain our purpose.
 I wasn’t deterred when she said they were booked out in 2018 and I suggested to Carolyn that we go and attempt to see her in person which we did and she suggested we send in an outline of our project.
-This we did and, after much deliberation, I named the show DEEPER DARKER BRIGHTER; Carolyn contributed the tag line Acts Of Light In Deep Space: it seemed to sum things up and refer to the astrophysics program simultaneously.
+This we did and, after much deliberation, the exhibition was named DEEPER DARKER BRIGHTER.

-Come August we were called in for a formal meeting with Elle to discuss more solidly our ideas for an exhibition.
 Well, the planets aligned and in September we received the go ahead for the show to take place the following May of 2018.
-We were elated and glad that our work and our involvement with Swinburne would be acknowledged in an exhibition that would run for seven weeks.
+We were elated and glad that our work and our involvement with Swinburne would be acknowledged in an exhibition that would run for close on two months.
 Not only that, we were given the whole three galleries.
 With the animation and our ideas and experience, I was more than confident that we could fill the spaces with an engaging event.

 We had serious work to do.
 But other things were also simmering on the spacetime stovetop.